HOW AN AUSTIN SLIP and FALL LAWYER CAN HELP YOU WITH YOUR CLAIM

 Some slip and fall injuries victims can’t return to work right away or won’t even be able to return to their job in the future.
 If this applies to you, you are entitled to seek damages for lost wages and other lost earnings.
 You can calculate your lost wages starting from the date of your slip and fall through the current date.
 If you are still off work or limited in your ability to earn wages in the way you did before, calculate them for as long as you may be unable to work.

 Be sure to also account for any bonuses, tips, or commissions you lost out on by not working.

-Your Austin slip and fall lawyer can ensure you include all other injury-related expenses you incurred when calculating the value of your compensatory damages.
+Your experienced slip and fall lawyer can ensure you include all other injury-related expenses you incurred when calculating the value of your compensatory damages.

 Out-of-pocket injury-related expenses could consist of: